JWilliamson9/TeamAvatar/README.md

 1. Download files from github TeamAvatar repository
 2. Once downloaded, open the index.html page with your browser (e.g. Chrome)
-3. Scroll through Facebook and aenjoy the application
+3. Scroll through Facebook and enjoy the application